chyvak1831/starter/README.md

 <?php endforeach; ?>
 ```
 Theme contain custom tempaltes for **home, archive, single**.
-**Account/cart/checkout** are not ovverrided, they are styled using css (and a bit js for to add css classes) because usually these pages very similar and *it's not easy* to get raw data and *to maintain*  (due so much logic present on checkout for example).
+**Account/cart/checkout** are not ovverrided, they are styled using css (and a bit js to add css classes) because usually these pages very similar and *it's not easy* to get raw data and *to maintain*  (due so much logic present on checkout for example).

 ### Gulp
 Styles and scripts processed by gulp.